 A few days?
 The night before?
-Or perhaps it's more a case of 'when it's finished!'?
+"When it's ready"?

-Planning rotas isn’t easy.
-Scheduling enough staff to meet demand while keeping labour costs under control and looking out for the health and wellbeing of your staff is a real balancing act.
+Planning staff rotas isn’t easy.
+Scheduling enough staff to meet demand while keeping labour costs under control and looking out for the health and wellbeing of your employees can be a real balancing act.

 It’s little wonder, then, that so many managers put off sending out their completed rotas until just before they’re needed.